Trump sends top aides to Mexico amid deep strains with US

-President Donald Trump is sending his top diplomat and homeland security chief to Mexico on a fence-mending mission made all the more challenging by the actual fence he wants to build on the southern border.
+President Donald Trump dispatched his top diplomat and homeland security chief to Mexico on Wednesday on a fence-mending mission complicated by the actual fence he wants to build on the southern border.
+Mexico's government signaled it was in no mood to be lectured by the new U.S. administration.

 Ties between the countries have plunged since Trump took office a month ago, punctuated by Trump's insistence that Mexico pay for a border wall and other demands on illegal immigration and trade.
-And in Mexico, U.S. Secretary of State Rex Tillerson and Homeland Security Secretary John Kelly will face a government anxiously rethinking its relationship with its bigger, richer and more powerful neighbor.
+During their brief visit, U.S. Secretary of State Rex Tillerson and Homeland Security Secretary John Kelly will face a Mexican government anxiously rethinking its relationship with its bigger, richer and more powerful neighbor.

+Tillerson arrived in Mexico City late Wednesday, while Mexico was still reeling from the Trump administration's announcement a day earlier of a deportation crackdown that envisions sending people to Mexico who cross the border illegally — even if they're not Mexican citizens.

-Tillerson was arriving Wednesday evening in Mexico City.
-Kelly, whose agency is responsible for implementing Trump's immigration crackdown, was to arrive separately after visiting Guatemala.
-They plan to meet Mexican President Enrique Pena Nieto and other top officials.
+Kelly, whose department is in charge of implementing Trump's immigration crackdown, was arriving separately after a visit to Guatemala.
+The two plan to meet with President Enrique Pena Nieto and with Mexico's top defense, finance and diplomatic officials.

-The visit is part of a Trump administration trend: top Cabinet and other officials seeking to calm nervous nations that their U.S. partnerships are secure in the new era of "America First."
-Vice President Mike Pence and Defense Secretary Jim Mattis have previously filled the role, facing foreign leaders who've struggled to reconcile the rhetoric of reassurance with the declarations of disruption from Trump and some of his senior envoys.
+Yet Tillerson's counterpart in Mexico, Luis Videgaray, insisted that his country would not "accept unilateral decisions imposed by one government on another."

+"We don't have to, and it is not in the interest of Mexico," Videgaray said.
+He hinted that Mexico might seek to challenge Trump's move at the United Nations or in other international bodies.

 On Tuesday, the U.S. changed immigration enforcement policies that could subject millions of people living in the U.S. illegally — including many Mexicans— to deportation.
 Whereas President Barack Obama focused on deporting immigrants convicted of serious crimes, new memos signed by Kelly prioritize deportation for anyone convicted of a crime or charged with any offense.
 That includes crossing the border illegally.